hanxiaomax/Learncpp_CN/docs/13-14-static-member-functions.md

 ---

-Static member functions
+## 静态成员函数

-In the previous lesson on [13.13 -- Static member variables](https://www.learncpp.com/cpp-tutorial/static-member-variables/), you learned that static member variables are member variables that belong to the class rather than objects of the class.
+In the previous lesson on [[13-13-static-member-variables|13.13 - 静态成员变量]], you learned that static member variables are member variables that belong to the class rather than objects of the class.
 If the static member variables are public, we can access them directly using the class name and the scope resolution operator.
 But what if the static member variables are private?
 Consider the following example:

 ```cpp
 class Something